Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 La Mont Boiler:

 The Lamont boiler is a forced convection water tube boiler that uses a pump to circulate water.
 It has an economizer to save on energy and increase efficiency, a boiler drum, superheater, evaporator, and air preheater.
-The combustion chamber for a La Mont Boiler is vertical.
-Water is pumped through the economizer and preheater into the boiler drum.
+The combustion chamber for a La Mont Boiler has water pumped through the economizer and preheater into the boiler drum.

 The boiler drum serves as a steam separator.
 The pump pushes the water to a distributor header that has nozzles to send the feed water into the evaporator tubes located in the walls of the boiler to increase surface heating.